adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 The preamble is the fundamental values and philosophy of a constitution.

-It begins with the phrase **_"We, the people of India_**" and emphasizes the principles of justice, liberty, equality, and fraternity.
+It begins with the phrase ***"We, the people of India"*** and emphasizes the principles of justice, liberty, equality, and fraternity.
 The core idea is to give the people a "sovereign democratic republic".
 It underscores the importance of democracy, secularism, and socialism, and affirms the sovereignty, unity, and integrity of the nation.
 Some words are still vaguely defined, those words need a definite description to work as expected to build a just society.

 ### Sovereignty

-American sociologist **Charles Cooley** defines a sovereign state as one _"where there resides within itself a supreme and absolute power acknowledging no superior"_.
+American sociologist **Charles Cooley** defines a sovereign state as one *"where there resides within itself a supreme and absolute power acknowledging no superior"*.
 In political science terms, sovereignty means absolute and supreme power is not controlled by any internal or external forces.
 Unlike the USA and Australia, In India, there is a separation of powers, but no division in sovereignty.
 All the organs and functionaries of the Union and the States draw their power only from the people of India.
 The power ultimately rests with the people, who can elect their representatives and hold them accountable for their actions.
-In the _Keshavananda Bharti Case_, Justice Mathew said India was "sovereign" because it could make or unmake any decision with respect to itself without any interference from the outside.
+In the *Keshavananda Bharti Case*, Justice Mathew said India was "sovereign" because it could make or unmake any decision concerning itself without any interference from the outside.

 ### Socialism